 - If your rig has slides, make sure that they will be able to slide out without any obstructions.
 Know how far your slides go out.

-- If you have an awning make sure your awning can fully extend without any obstructions.
+- Make sure your awning can fully extend without any obstructions.

 - Considering the cord and hose lengths to complete your service connection hookups, spot your rig in the most level orientation available.

-Make Sure the Firepit Is Located Safely Far Enough Away From The Rig
+Will The Firepit Be Located Safely Far Enough Away From The Rig?

 - While complying with campground restrictions, verify and adjust the positions of the fire ring and picnic table for a safe and convenient configuration.

-Make Sure There Is Enough Room For Outdoor Accessories
+Is There Is Enough Room For Outdoor Accessories?

 - If you plan to eat (and maybe cook) outside, try to locate the table in a spot close to your rig’s entrance, and potentially under the awning or near the outdoor kitchen/grill location should you have those.